amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 {:quote}
 > A cookie's scheme is null or a byte sequence.
 It is initially null.

-Then add the concept of scheme matching which helps to simplify checking if a cookie would match a scheme value We can do that by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).
+To simplify cookie-to-scheme matching, a new scheme matching concept will be introduced.
+This is necessary because initial WebSocket connections, in addition to HTTP and HTTPS, can also set and send cookies.
+To maintain WebSocket compatibility, scheme comparisons will look for "compatible schemes" rather than exact string matches.
+This will be achieved by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).

  A string A Scheme-Matches a string B if one of the following is true: